This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 In theory, when the snacks from that cabinet are done, they're done for the week.
 Of course, there are cheese sticks, more fruit, and veggies available in the fridge.

 To get started, you'll need to clear out a cabinet that will work for you.
 Check your thrift shops, consignment sites online, yard sales, and your basement!
-If you're in love with the cabinet we have, you can grab it here.
+If you're in love with the cabinet we have, you can grab a similar one here.

 Once you have what you'll be converting into your Kid Pantry, grab those bins that you have stored away or pick up a few at the store.
 I suggest a variety of sizes, so you can really make them fit where you need and make them work for you.

 We're able to fit the kid's utensils in a drawer on the top, which was a real bonus getting those things out of my silverware drawer!
 Also, the kids can now grab their own without getting into ours, which may have a few sharp knives or peelers in it.

 As parents, I think one of our goals is to make things easier.
 And I don't just mean on the kids.
 Having a Kid Pantry set-up that contains snacks, drinks and their dishes definitely makes my life easier.
 If they want a snack or drink, they can grab it (after Mom or Dad approval).

 It will also help Charlie (4) learn he needs to ration out his favorites or he'll only have things he doesn't like as much by the end of the week.